singingwolfboy/netlify-home/_posts/2015-10-28-a-step-by-step-guide-jekyll-30-on-netlify.md

   - tutorial
 ---

-Today, we're going to look at how to host a project built with [Jekyll](https://jekyllrb.com/) on netlify, including setting up continuous deployment.
+Today, we're going to look at how to host a project built with [Jekyll](https://jekyllrb.com/) on Netlify, including setting up continuous deployment.

 Let's start from scratch.
-If you already have a Jekyll site set up, you can skip straight to the [Connecting to netlify]({{ page.url }}#netlifystart) section.
+If you already have a Jekyll site set up, you can skip straight to the [Connecting to Netlify]({{ page.url }}#netlifystart) section.

 <!-- excerpt -->